Snowflake-Labs/sfguide-snowpark-pytorch-streamlit-openai-image-rec/README.md

 ### **Step 4** -- Create Snowflake table and internal stage

-* In your Snowflake account, create a table and internal stage by running the following commands in Snowsight. ***(The table will store image data and the stage is for storing serialized Snowpark Python UDF code.)***
+* In your Snowflake account, create a table and internal stage by running the following commands in Snowsight. ***(The table will store the image data and the stage is for storing serialized Snowpark Python UDF code.)***

 ```sql
 create or replace table images (file_name string, image_bytes string);